act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 #### Inapplicable example 6

-Does not apply to `iframe` elements that are not exposed to assistive technologies.
+Does not apply to `iframe` elements that are not included in the accessibility tree.

 ```html
 <iframe style="display:none;" title="Document One" src="../test-assets/SC4-1-2-iframe-unique-name-doc1.html">